yurilavinas/adaptative-techniques-for-moea_d/README.md

-# adaptative-techniques-for-moea_d
+# moead-levy-python
-Code of MOEA/D with adaptive techniques studied by the LABEC laboratory at the University of Tsukuba
+A simple python script implmentation of MOEA/D injected with Levy Flight mutation